vknabel/lithia/README.md

 let screamed = map strings.append "!"
 ```

-As seen above, we can easily rely on existing implementations, compose them and always receive the same data types until we have built complete algorithms!
+As seen above, we can rely on existing implementations, compose them and always receive the same data types until we have built complete algorithms!

 ### Why no class inheritance?